 Taking characters in unexpected directions is fine and can energise your audience, but you should try and set it up or give plausible reasons for it after the fact.
 As the creator it's tempting to just think of yourself as the absolute monarch-god-emperor of the world you've created, with license to make any changes and do whatever you want, but if you want people to read, follow along with, and enjoy your work then you have to take a little more care.
 Don't abuse your audience because without them, what's the point?

 This week Gunwallace has given us the theme to Froggtree Comics.
 Slip into the shadowy club, sidle into a booth and watch the action on the dancefloor.
 Quiet, subdued disco.
 This track wants to party but not be too obvious about it… till it gets up the courage to join the throng and strut its stuff!

 Only for Patrons who donate $5 or more, here - https://www.patreon.com/DrunkDuck

 From Mks monsters forum thread here - https://www.theduckwebcomics.com/forum/topic/178044/

 Gunwallace - http://www.virtuallycomics.com

-Tantz Aerine - http://www.theduckwebcomics.com/user/Tantz_Aerine/
+Tantz Aerine - https://www.theduckwebcomics.com/user/Tantz_Aerine/

-Banes - http://www.theduckwebcomics.com/user/Banes/
+Banes - https://www.theduckwebcomics.com/user/banes

-Pitface - http://www.theduckwebcomics.com/user/PIT_FACE/
+Pitface - https://www.theduckwebcomics.com/user/PIT_FACE/